2026 Jeep Wrangler Buyers Guide | Jay Malone CDJR Hutchinson MN

 What is the difference between the Rubicon and Rubicon X?

 The Rubicon X is the fully loaded version of the Rubicon.
-It adds the complete technology suite (12.3-inch Uconnect 5 NAV, Alpine audio, GPS navigation, off-road camera), Nappa leather seats, 8-way power driver and passenger seats, heated front seats and steering wheel, blind spot monitoring, ParkSense, a body color hard top, and more — all standard.
-The Rubicon X starts at $59,995 for the 4-door versus $49,300 for the base Rubicon.
+It adds the complete technology suite (12.3-inch Uconnect® 5 NAV, Alpine® audio, GPS navigation, off-road camera), Nappa leather seats, 8-way power driver and passenger seats, heated front seats and steering wheel, blind spot monitoring, ParkSense®, a body-color hard top, and more — all standard.
+Contact us for current pricing on Rubicon and Rubicon X.

-The Wrangler 392 is the performance flagship of the lineup, powered exclusively by a 6.4L V8 SRT HEMI engine paired with an 8-speed automatic.
-It comes in the Moab package configuration as a 4-door only, with a base MSRP of $79,995.
-Standard equipment includes Nappa leather seats, a body color hard top, e-locker front and rear axles, a front disconnecting sway bar, and 35-inch tire suspension.
+The Wrangler Moab 392 is the performance flagship of the lineup, powered exclusively by a 6.4L SRT® HEMI® V8 producing 470 hp and 470 lb-ft of torque paired with an 8-speed automatic.
+It comes as a 4-door only and replaces the previous Rubicon 392 nameplate, which Jeep retired after the 2025 model year.
+Standard equipment includes Nappa leather seats, a body-color hard top, electronic locker front and rear axles, a front disconnecting sway bar, and 35-inch tire suspension.

 Is the Jeep Wrangler good in Minnesota winters?

-What colors are available on the 2026 Jeep Wrangler?
+What colors does the 2026 Jeep Wrangler come in?

 About the Author

-I'm Jordan Malone-Forst, Assistant General Manager at Jay Malone Motors in Hutchinson, MN.
+I’m Jordan Malone-Forst, Assistant General Manager at Jay Malone Motors in Hutchinson, MN.
 Our family has been in the business since 2005 — and we have built our reputation on treating every customer like a neighbor, not a transaction.
-I'm proud to serve the community I grew up in as President of the Hutchinson Ambassadors and as a Board member of the Hutchinson Area Chamber of Commerce & Tourism.
-If you have questions about the 2026 Jeep Wrangler or want to talk through your options, reach out — I'd love to help.
+I’m proud to serve the community I grew up in as President of the Hutchinson Ambassadors and as a Board member of the Hutchinson Area Chamber of Commerce & Tourism.
+Meet our team or reach out if you have questions about the 2026 Jeep Wrangler.